Creating and Communicating Culture for an Intergenerational Workforce

 One way to break down these barriers is by having an age-diverse team work on a task.
 This can prompt them to talk and collaborate with each other when they normally wouldn’t.

 And instead of just giving younger employees the chance to learn, you can also give all the workers equal access to skills training or career development programs.
-It lets others know that you’re building a culture that recognizes everyone’s need for improvement, regardless of age.
+It lets others know that you’re building a culture that recognises everyone’s need for improvement, regardless of age.

 These training opportunities can also serve as another avenue for your employees to communicate with each other.
 The more time spent together, the more chances for team members to build rapport, talk about themselves, and grow to trust each other.
 It can also provide an opening for them to share their skills and knowledge with one another.